andyhawkes/andyhawkes.co.uk/src/pages/index.md

 I have been creating websites and working with "the internet" in one way or another for over 30 years, and this version of my site is built using [Docusaurus](https://docusaurus.io/), because it's quick and easy.

-First I did stuff on the web for fun, then I got paid to do it, and now I get paid to manage other people to do it much better than I can any more.
+First I did stuff on the web for fun, then I got paid to do it, and now I get paid to direct and manage other people who manage people who do it much better than I can any more.

 This website is deliberately very simple, because for me it's more about putting _something_ together rather than doing something "fancy".